Zunaeed-Imran/git_hub_learning_on_VS_code_terminal/README.md

 - `git add file_name.php`
 8. This command is use To add a Git commit message to your commit.
 - `git commit -m "master"`
+9. This command will push the branch.
+- `git push origin master`
-9. This Command will show present working Directory.
+10. This Command will show present working Directory.
 - `pwd`
-10. This command will show the user name
+11. This command will show the user name
 - `whoami`
+12. This command will cler the terminal
+- `clear`